 Want to know more details on the ten attributes?

-The following are the ten individual attributes evaluated for each script, as well as the questions the readers consider for each element.
+The following are the ten individual attributes evaluated for each script, as well as a few of the questions the readers consider for each element.

 The protagonist's development is central to a script's success, and the main character(s) undergo the most analysis.
 Readers need to understand the protagonist's emotional motivation and desires before they can invest in his/her journey, and nearly every scene should present information that's relevant in some way to the protagonist's arc.
 Questions considered in Character include: